Wanna Date Update | Shark Tank Season 11

 Regardless of the situation, Barbara says that she doesn’t see the hunger.
 Since Melissa is still supported by her father, she basically implies that Melissa isn’t motivated, so she is also out.

-Straightaway, Melissa starts fighting back, and assures the sharks that she is set on success.
-Additionally, and she won’t fail, because she won’t quit.
+Straightaway, Melissa starts fighting back and assures the sharks that she is set on success.
+Additionally, she won’t fail because she won’t quit.

-Lastly, this leaves Mark Cuban.
-He questions why there isn’t a ‘plain’ date flavored butter or spread, since there are people who love dates.
+This leaves Mark Cuban.
+He questions why there isn’t a ‘plain’ date-flavored butter or spread, since there are people who love dates.

 Melissa expresses that she’d like to make one, so Mark makes an offer of $100,000 for a 33% stake in Wanna Date.